 Cello Bar Hurst! |

-We arrive in our favorite European city, Berlin.
-We are going to stay in Steglitz in our friend's apartment.
-We park our car and take the metro to everywhere we want to go for the most part.
+We arrive in our favorite European city, Berlin, and are staying in our friend's apartment in Steglitz.
+We park our car and mostly use the metro to get around.

 ![]() |